-The Team was established in 1965 and we currently have over 40 Search and Rescue Team Members (including probationers) who are on call 24-hours a day every day of the year.
+The Team was established in 1965 and we normally have around 45 to 50 Search and Rescue Team Members (including probationers) who are on call 24-hours a day every day of the year.
 We are all volunteers; we have no paid staff and our services are offered free to anyone who needs them.
-We are reliant on the generosity of local people and groups to cover the £42,000 it costs to run the Team every year.
+We are reliant on the generosity of local people and groups plus other organisations to cover the £42,000 on average it costs to run the Team every year.

 Applications can be made to join the team in a support role (Operational Support) or as a hill going (Search and Rescue) member.